-The goal of this TDM plan is to identify trip reduction methods to be implemented in order to achieve a reduction in the number of estimated trips.
+The goal of this TDM plan is to identify trip reduction methods to be implemented in order to achieve a reduction in the number of estimated trips related to the project site.
 The City of Sunnyvale has communicated that the goal of this TDM plan is a 20 percent reduction in total daily vehicle trips and a 25 percent reduction in peak hour vehicle trips.
-The above goal results in a reduction of 118 daily vehicle trips and 20 peak hour vehicle trips.
+The above goal results in a reduction of 61 daily vehicle trips and 10 peak hour vehicle trips.